 Caps that cover the face, or ruffles long enough to fall down the chin or into the eyes.
 Reenactors frequently wear too big a cap, pulled too far forward.

 A lot more round-eared than lappet caps.
 In both the portrait evidence and the artifact evidence, lappets outnumber round-eared caps.
-My current count is 21 lappets to 2 round-eared caps among artifacts, and about 50 lappets to 30 round-eared caps in portraits.
+My current count is 21 lappets to 2 round-eared caps among artifacts, and about 50 lappets to 48 round-eared caps in the original portrait set.

 No tightly gathered ruffles down the front of the lappet.
 The ruffle of a lappet is gathered only at the turn around the tips.